January 22, 2026

 1. After turning the phone back on, follow the on-screen setup prompts.

-2. You can then either call 1-800-331-0500 to complete the process OR complete the process online by heading over to AT&T’s activations page:
+2. You can then either call 1-800-331-0500 to complete the process OR complete the process online by going to AT&T’s activations page:

 - Choose AT&T Wireless or AT&T Prepaid (if you have a prepaid SIM card) and follow the prompts to activate your device.